Protocol on Foreign Criminal Investigators in Canada

 The Department requests the assistance of Heads of Diplomatic Missions to inform their respective government authorities, including in the criminal investigation field, of the existence and content of the Protocol.

-The Department of Foreign Affairs and International Trade avails itself of this opportunity to renew to Their Excellencies the Heads of Diplomatic Missions and Charges d'affaires, a.i. accredited to Canada the assurances of its highest consideration.
+The Department of Foreign Affairs, Trade and Development (Office of Protocol) avails itself of this opportunity to renew to Their Excellencies the Heads of Diplomatic Missions and Charges d'affaires, a.i. accredited to Canada the assurances of its highest consideration.

 Ottawa, March 2, 2007